-But no. I ran into this recipe for a cheddar-topped version, and that was all the excuse I needed to put it back on the menu for the one millionth time.
+But no. Because I realized I had not yet tried it with cheddar cheese (Cabot cheddar of course) mixed into the mashed potatoes, and that was all the excuse I needed to put it back on the menu for the one millionth time.
 It was a new recipe!
 It included cheese!
 I had no choice!

 So here’s what we’ve got.
 The base is a mixture of carrots, celery, onion, thyme, tomato paste and beef.
 And since I have learned the correct terminology, I know that this means that what I am making is cottage pie.
-The topping is made of mashed potatoes (and I cribbed this recipe from the completely wonderful, always reliable mashed potato recipe from The Pioneer Woman site.
+The topping is made of mashed potatoes (and I always use this completely wonderful, always reliable mashed potato recipe from The Pioneer Woman site.
 Yukon gold potatoes, cream cheese…you pretty much can’t go wrong.)
 You spread this glorious mashed potato wonderfulness over the beef mixtures, sprinkle some cheese on top, and you get this: